JuliaSparse/Pardiso.jl/README.md

 ## More advanced usage.

 This section discusses some more advanced usage of `Pardiso.jl`.
-When using these

 For terminology in this section please refer to the [PARDISO 5.0 manual](http://www.pardiso-project.org/manual/manual.pdf) and the [MKL PARDISO section](https://software.intel.com/en-us/node/470282).